Asbury United Methodist Church

 Encore began its relationship with Asbury United Methodist Church in 2013 as historic architect on this historic church preservation project.
 The Church, built in 1876, is a recipient of African American Heritage Preservation Grant Funds from Maryland.

 In the years working with Asbury, the historic rehabilitation team has repaired and upgraded the leaning bell tower structure including the 1893 Henry McShane Bell, rotten woodwork, main entrance doors, the church monument sign and broken gothic stained glass.
 Reconstructive work included a new roof on the sanctuary, four rebuilt chimneys, and adding a handicap ramp at rear entrance.
 With the win of a new grant in November 2019, we hope to complete the underpinning of the tower, install new steps with lower risers for the elderly, and add brick pavers between the front of the church and the sidewalk.
-The next phase of the project will include brickwork repairs and repointing, repairing the collapsing first floor, enlarging the community kitchen, and adding handicap accessible toilet rooms and new mechanical systems.
+Construction has begun on the next phase of the project, including brickwork repairs and repointing, repairing the collapsing first floor, enlarging the community kitchen, and adding handicap accessible toilet rooms and new mechanical systems, with an estimated completion in Summer 2021.

 The Church is rich in cultural history.
 Asbury was organized in 1836 as both a white and black congregation.
 By the late 1840’s there was a movement to separate black and white members and in 1844 there was a plat deeded for the colored church.
 The first house of worship was a wood frame structure used until the present brick structure was constructed in 1876.
 Asbury has served the community in various ways; as a temporary high school classroom for African American students in the 1930’s and now as a community center for the historically black enclave known as “The Hill” located within the Easton National Register District.
 The property’s historical and cultural significance, specifically its importance to the African American experience, has led it to be designated as Site #33 on Maryland’s Underground Railroad and Network to Freedom Sites and Stories.